 The bogie can then be reassembled (not without having cut the old wedge — that of the not so good solution — for me), without too much tightening the screw for fear of unsticking the ball bearing.

 I took advantage of this procedure to shorten the drawbar boxes by 0.5 mm to conform to the NEM standard for the distance between buffers and bellows.

 To hold the coupling heads in their new position, I drilled horizontally through the NEM box and the coupling tail at 0.6 mm diameter and inserted a small nickel silver pin.
 Why horizontally?
 Because the REE NEM box has high and low walls that are not opposite to each other, as can be seen in this picture, and it was therefore impossible to properly hold a pin in a vertical position.

 I finally glued the buffers in the plane of the bellows, to avoid the buffer mess often observed.

 Performed on my Fleischmann test layout with unlikely curves (Rmin = 356 mm).
 Test train set: the two DEV cars at the head of a convoy composed in addition with a Vru (dining car) LS Models and four Heris USI cars very brakers in these tight curves.
 Observation: it passes the curves except for one configuration, in pushing, for which a bogie derails.
 But I suspect the connection wires of the lighting (see page 4), poorly tidied and which are somewhat opposed to free rotation.

-It will therefore be necessary for me to rectify the route of these wires before they go into the body of the car.
+So I’ll have to rectify the route of these wires before they go into the car body.